mastermind-00100/MiniSpy/README.md

 put the payload onto the startup file of windows (Linux not supported) so after reboot the program will provide a persistent backdoor.
 All of the programs (except MiniSpy_Listener.py) will be turned into an EXE with Pyinstaller (https://www.pyinstaller.org/) for easy exploitation.

+Note: The MiniSpy_Installer_EXE will pull the payload EXE and the MiniSpy_Installer_PY will pull the .Py version